ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/basic_setup_other.md

 * Consider using <https://ucsb-cs-github-linker.herokuapp.com/> as a way of allowing students on your course roster to self-enroll in a github organization.

+# Piazza

+* Anonymity: yes or no?
+   * Consider whether or not to turn off the ability for students to be anonymous *before* you upload the roster.